-Star Trek ~ Project: Potemkin "Duty Bound" S02-A Now On-Line!
+Star Trek ~ Project: Potemkin "Red Sky at Night" S02-I Now On-Line!

-We hope you enjoy this production!
-Be sure and like us on Facebook at: The Official Project Potemkin Facebook Page and for daily updates and behind-the-scenes info, join The Official Project Potemkin Facebook Group.
+The Official Project Potemkin Facebook Page and for daily updates and behind-the-scenes info, join The Official Project Potemkin Facebook Group.
 And remember, you can always see all our episodes and vignettes on-line at The Official Project Potemkin YouTube Channel.
-Just always be sure and select HD (720p resolution) for the best viewing results!
+Just always be sure and select the highest available resolution for the best viewing results!